Pages

 Revisit Youngstown for 55th South Reunion

-On August 29, Paul and I went to Youngstown to attend his 55th South High Reunion, and returned home in the evening of September 3, a day after the Labor Day.
+On August 29, Paul and I went to Youngstown to attend his 55th South High Reunion, and returned home in the evening of September 3, the day after Labor Day.

 Awesome Eight who attended together Sheridan Elementary,